KaixuanZ/PyTorchSteerablePyramid/README.md

 Two demos: [Sub-sampling](https://github.com/KaixuanZ/PyTorchSteerablePyramid/blob/master/tests/test_SCF.py) and [NoSub-sampling](https://github.com/KaixuanZ/PyTorchSteerablePyramid/blob/master/tests/test_SCFNoSub.py)

+You can also check out [PyTorchSteerablePyramid repository by Tomrunia](https://github.com/tomrunia/PyTorchSteerablePyramid) since this repo only has a minor modification (the NoSub-sampling version).

 ## Benchmark

 Performing parallel the CSP decomposition on the GPU using PyTorch results in a significant speed-up.
 Increasing the batch size will give faster runtimes.
 The plot below shows a comprison between the `scipy` versus `torch` implementation as function of the batch size `N` and input signal length.
 These results were obtained on a powerful Linux desktop with NVIDIA Titan X GPU.
+The comparison is only for sub-sampling version, but should be similar for no sub-sampling version.

 <a href="/assets/runtime_benchmark.pdf"><img src="/assets/runtime_benchmark.png" width="700px" ></a>